snumbrikvolgo/4_sem_project/README.md

 Shrek is love, Shrek is life <3

 Brand-new ShReK GaYm
-You are Shrkek, who is collecting some mushhhhrooms spread all over the map.
-U can jump very high, probably vecause you are high from mushroooms.
+You are Shrek, who is collecting some mushrooms spread all over the map.

 But some of them are quarded by noisy-roary wolf (it is stupid actually) and annoying Maskot, who jumps out of the bushes like a pervert.
-Thanks Goodness, you can smack their skulls by jumping on them
+Thanks Goodness, you can smack their skulls by jumping on them.
+Do not jump near the ravens!
+They will bother you.
+Maybe, you will find out the way to get rid of them (press X to win)

 WASD console, Tab for restart, Esc for quitting